sidpalas/stupid-actions/README.md

 Creating infinite actions using the `Recursive Action` above was fun... but how can we do it faster?!

 This action triggers N new workflows with each run.
-I couldn't use the same file counter trick to contain the process because of issues with the workflows trying to make simultaneous commits, so I moved my counters into tags!
+We cant use the same file counter trick to contain the process because of issues with the workflows trying to make simultaneous commits, so we move the counters into tags!

 ---

 ## Turning on Smart Lights with Each Commit

-I have some smart plugs at home and was able to find a python client for its API.
-Now with each commit I can turn the light on for some period of time.
+With some smart plugs and a python API client we can configure an action to turn our lights on for some period of time.

-This is the ultimate way to incentivize code velocity... you need to commit new code every N minutes to keep the lights on!
+This is the ultimate way to incentivize code velocity... we need to commit new code every N minutes to keep the lights on!

 ---